cybercitizen7/ArtQuiz/README.md

 and has 10s to answer who is the author of the displayed painting.

 ### NOTE
-Currently the Application is not fully polished, because the purpose of it was not be an App to upload on PlayStore, but rather for educational purpose.
+Currently the Application is not fully polished, because the purpose of it was not be an uploaded on PlayStore, but rather for educational purpose.